Snell1224/ovis/rtd/docs/source/deployment/index.rst

 LDMS Deployment
 ===============
-This section covers how to deploy and test the OVIS projects (i.e. ldms, meastro, sos, etc.)
+This section covers how to deploy and test LDMS

 .. toctree::
    :maxdepth: 2